huaweicloud/terraform-provider-huaweicloud/docs/resources/tms_tags.md

 The `tags` block supports:

 * `key` - (Required, String, ForceNew) Specifies the tag key.
-The value can contain up to 36 characters.
+The value can contain up to `36` characters.
-  Only letters, digits, hyphens (-), underscores (_), and Unicode characters from \u4e00 to \u9fff are allowed.
+  Only English letters, Chinese characters, digits, hyphens (-) and underscores (_) are allowed.
   Changing this will create a new resource.

 * `value` - (Required, String, ForceNew) Specifies the tag value.
-The value can contain up to 43 characters.
+The value can contain up to `43` characters.
-  Only letters, digits, periods (.), hyphens (-), and underscores (_), and Unicode characters from \u4e00 to \u9fff are allowed.
+  Only English letters, Chinese characters, digits, periods (.), hyphens (-) and underscores (_) are allowed.
   Changing this will create a new resource.

 ## Attribute Reference